Joseph Lister: Awards and honours

 On 26 December 1883, Queen Victoria created Lister a baronet, of Park Crescent in the parish of St Marylebone in the county of Middlesex.

 In 1885, he was awarded the Pour le Mérite, the highest Prussian order of merit.
 The order was restricted to 30 living Germans and as many foreigners.

 On 8 February 1897, he was further honoured when Her Majesty raised him to the peerage as Baron Lister, of Lyme Regis in the county of Dorset.

 In the 1902 Coronation Honours list published on 26 June 1902 (the original day of King Edward VII's coronation), Lord Lister was appointed a privy counsellor and one of the original members of the new Order of Merit (OM).
 He received the order from the King on 8 August 1902, and was sworn a member of the Privy Council at Buckingham Palace on 11 August 1902.
 In December 1902, the King of Denmark bestowed upon Lister the Knight of the Grand Cross of the Order of the Dannebrog, an Order of chivalry that gave him more pleasure than any of his later honours.

 Medals

 Throughout his life, Lister was awarded a number of medals for his achievements.

 In May 1890, Lister was awarded the Cameron Prize for Therapeutics of the University of Edinburgh, that included the delivery of a short oration or lecture, that was held at the Synod Hall in Edinburgh.
+In November 1902, Lister was awarded the Copley Medal by the Royal Society "for sustained, outstanding achievements in any field of science".

 Academic societies

 Lister was a member of the Royal College of Surgeons of England between 1880 and 1888.

 In 1877, Lister was awarded the Cothenius Medal of the German Society of Naturalists.
 In 1886, he was elected vice president of the college, but declined the nomination for office of president, as he wished to devote his remaining time to further research.
 In 1887, Lister presented the Bradshaw lecture with a lecture titled "On the Present Position of Antiseptic Treatment in Surgery".
 In 1897, Lister was awarded the College Gold Medal, their highest honour.

 Lister was elected to the Royal Society in 1860.
-In 1863, Lister presented the Croonian Lecture at the society, "On the Coagulation of the Blood".
 He served as a trustee on the Royal Society council between 1881 and 1883.
 Ten years later, in November 1893 Lister was elected for two years, to the position of foreign secretary of the society, succeeding the Scottish geologist Sir Archibald Geikie.
 In 1895, he was elected president of the Royal Society succeeding Lord Kelvin.
 He held the position until 1900.

-In March 1893, Lister received a telegram from Pasteur, Félix Guyon and Charles Bouchard that informed him he had been elected an associate of the Academie des Sciences.
+In March 1893, Lister received a telegram from Pasteur, Félix Guyon and Charles Bouchard that informed him he had been elected an associate of the Académie des Sciences.

+Lister was elected an International Honorary Member of the American Academy of Arts and Sciences in 1893, an International Member of the American Philosophical Society in 1897, and an International Member of the United States National Academy of Sciences.